Aiden-Lonquist/GameDevAssignment2/README.md

 <br />
 TODO<br />
 Describe Regular C++ mode<br />
+(rough copy below)
+This mode is written in regular c++
+It works by calculating the difference between the Src and Dst It then multiplies the destination by the difference between source and destination Lastly, it says that the destination is the temp answer from the previous line plus the original destination It does this for each color (R, G, B) and each pixel.
+Then in increments all of the colors and alphas for source and destination by one.
 <br />
 TODO<br />
 Describe Intrinsic mode<br />

 <br />
 The fastest mode is MMX which is written in assembly<br />
 The second fastest mode is Intrinsic which uses registers<br />